BChow5/Assignment1/README.md

 <br>

-## How to connect to your droplet using SSH
+## How to Connect to Your Droplet Using SSH

 1. Open your Terminal
 2. Run the following code: